Khancat1120/vuepress-blog/md_files/knowledge/Survey/04-GraphDataAugmentation.md

 #### Generation
 Manifold Mixup pointed out that Mixup can be used to regularize GAN.
 Note that this mixing must be cross domain, that is, mixing Fake to Fake and Fake to Real.
 However, in the Real Image domain, such as Real to Real mixing, mixing can actually reduce the generation effect of the model.
 In fact, the mixed image produced by Real to Real is not a Real Image, which is also worth studying.
 However, in summary, this mixing is meaningful for improving the generation model.

-In addition, Mixup can also be used for training VAE and GAN hybrid generation models [5], as shown in the following figure.
+In addition, Mixup can also be used for training VAE and GAN hybrid generation models, as shown in the following figure.
 The entire generation model consists of an autoencoder and a discriminator.
 Among them, the autoencoder maps the input to the feature space and maps it back to the original space through the decoder, using classical reconstruction loss for training, requiring the distance between the pre and post mapping to be as close as possible.
 The discriminator tries to distinguish the features before and after the mapping, usually trained with a binary loss function.
 In addition, it is also required that the generated results of the autoencoder can confuse the discriminator.
-Because autoencoder is generated one-on-one, in order to maximize the discriminator's ability to utilize as many samples as possible, reference [5] proposes that for two features
+Because autoencoder is generated one-on-one, in order to maximize the discriminator's ability to utilize as many samples as possible.

 By fusing in the feature space, mixed features can be obtained in the feature space $h_{mixup}$, and then map back to $X_{mixup}$ in the original space.